Tuanpluss02/Flutter-Portfolio/README.md

 - A clean and modern design that showcases my projects, skills, and experiences
 - Responsive design for mobile, tablet, and desktop devices
-- Easy navigation through the use of a bottom navigation bar
+- Easy navigation through the use of a top navigation bar
-- Detailed information about my projects, including screenshots and descriptions
+- Detailed information about my projects, including Github link and descriptions
 - Information about my skills and experiences, including relevant technologies and frameworks
 - A contact form for easy communication with me